moskv08/Nodejs-Mocha-Playground/README.md

 ### BDD Style Assertions with Chai

-Chai provides two different options of assertion:
+- Chai provides two different options of natural assertion:
     - Expect
     - Should
+- Verifing objects can be achived with the "deep" attribute.

+### Spy, Stubs and Mocks with Sinon